alimr70/mern-passport-google-oauth20/README.md

 ### 3. Client Side Setup

-1. execute these commands

-In the root of the client create a new file and name it ".env.local"
+1. In the root of the client create a new file and name it ".env.local"

 2. open `.env.local` file add